YouGov research reveals that more than half of the UK's SMEs are earning less than 0.10% on their cash

 7th June 2018

-These are challenging times for the UK's SMEs – the engine room of the country's economy – with uncertainty around Brexit and rising costs adding to the headwinds they face in the last quarter of 2017.
+These are challenging times for the UK's SMEs – the engine room of the country's economy – with uncertainty around Brexit and rising costs adding to the headwinds they face.
 Compounding SME woes are the historically low interest rates that the majority are getting from their banks.
 This new YouGov research1 highlights these significant challenges.
 Of the 615 SME Senior Managers who expressed an opinion, the YouGov survey found that: